fbpx

 Cost Range:

 Typically, ceiling lifts run between $4,000 and $8,000.
-For more complex setups, like systems that cover multiple rooms or use advanced tracking, the cost can climb to $12,000
+For more complex setups, like systems that cover multiple rooms or use advanced tracking, the cost can climb to $12,000+.
+You can also expect labor to add to the overall cost of the project.

 What Affects the Cost: